 There are four primary tax structures available to LLCs and corporations.

 Like a sole proprietorship, single-member LLCs can elect to be taxed as a disregarded entity.
 In fact, this is the default tax structure for LLCs with only one owner.
 The disregarded entity tax structure is a pass-through tax structure where the profits pass directly to the owner and are reported as self-employment income on his or her personal tax return.

 Multi-member LLCs default tax structure is the partnership tax structure.
 The partnership tax structure is a pass-through tax structure for partnerships and multi-member LLCs where the profits pass directly to the owners and are reported as self-employment income on each member's personal tax return.

-Both LLCs and C corps can elect to be taxed as S corps.
-The s-corp tax structure is a hybrid pass-through tax structure where an LLC or corporation's income or losses are passed-through to its shareholders for tax purposes.
-This means LLCs and corporations who elect to be taxed as S corps do not pay corporate income tax.
-Rather, income to an S corporation’s owners is divided and taxed in two parts — salary and distributions.
+The S corp tax structure is a hybrid pass-through tax structure where an LLC or corporation's income or losses are passed-through to its shareholders for tax purposes.
+This means an LLC and C corp that elects to be taxed as an S corp do not pay corporate income tax.
+Rather, income to S corporation owners is divided and taxed in two parts — salary and distributions.

 C corporation tax designations simplify tax reporting for the company and shareholders alike.
 They also make it easy to retain and reinvest earnings in the company, as shareholders only pay taxes on dividends distributed by the corporation.
 It is clear from these reasons alone why investors prefer to invest in C corporations.

 Choosing the right type of legal entity and tax designation depends on the unique characteristics and needs of your business, and these may even change over time.
 Take the time to assess your current and future needs and which structure suits your company best.